Homebuyer Turnoffs to Avoid

 Here is a list of homebuyer turnoffs to avoid.

-- Dogs that Meet You at the Door or in the Driveway: Dogs frighten some people and irritate others.
+Dogs frighten some people and irritate others.
 You'll have a much better response from showings if you control your pets--dogs, cats, whatever.
-You say you plan to put them in a bedroom or garage and then ask people not to open the door to that area?
+Do you say you plan to put them in a bedroom or garage and then ask people not to open the door to that area?
 Bad idea.
 Would you buy a house you can't inspect?
 Of course not.
 Remove pets during showings if possible.
 If you can't, contain them in crates for their own safety and to show respect for the feelings of potential buyers.

-- Dimly Lit Rooms: Dark homes are a turnoff to most home buyers, so try to brighten them up:
+Dark homes are a turnoff to most homebuyers, so try to brighten them up: